mgreiler/se-unlocked-website/src/posts/javascript-community.md

 post_header_image: ../uploads/2021/08/Tracy-Lee-Bg.jpg
 ---

-In this episode, I talk to Tracy Lee.
-Tracy is the CEO and co-founder of This Dot Labs, a widely successful dev shop.
+Tracy Lee, the CEO and co-founder of This Dot Labs, talks about starting and running a widely successful dev shop.
 She is also a speaker, conference organizer, and blogger.

 **We talk about:**